 Kenilworth is a short drive from Warwick and features the lovely gardens and atmospheric ruins of Kenilworth Castle.

 The high street of lovely Henley-in-Arden features a mile (1.6km) of classified buildings from the 12th and 15th centuries.
 Nearby are two fascinating National Trust properties, Baddesley Clinton and Packwood House.
 Tickets are available to visit both on the same day and each has a café.
-Baddesley Clinton is an atmospheric moated house while Packwood is a restored Tudor house with lovely gardens and topiary features.
+Baddesley Clinton is an atmospheric moated house while Packwood is a restored Tudor house with lovely gardens and topiary.

 ===> Explore more local itineraries via the RELATED links below.